STUDENTS & SUSTAINABILITY NEWS FORUM:

 GOOD NEWS TIP 7: Organic food matter (plant waste) when shown away into landfills contributes to 30% of methane gasses released into our atmosphere.
 Schools are a large contributor due to all the fruits and veggies kids toss into the trash.
 It has been relayed that there is a compost bin on the Dapplegray campus,: however, it needs to be relocated to our garden lesson area in order for it to be of use.
 We are in need of teachers, parents, and students to help relocate and maintain so that food waste may be composted into nutrient-rich soil for all to use.
 Ms. Kidd also has a vermin-compost bin (worm bin) that she uses for her students to gain some real-life science strategies and skills.
 Email Ms. Kidd if you would like to participate.
 We need parent-support!

-*Please let me know if you find a better alternative for glue.
+*Please let me know if you find a better alternative for our typical classroom glue.

 GOOD NEWS TIP 5: It has been relayed that the City of RHE has suspended Dapplegray's recycling due to an over-abundance of trash contamination.
 Basically kids were placing too much trash and non-recycling materials in the recycling cans.
 This is a problem because waste management recycling workers are unable to place time sorting through trash.
 Their focus is the sorting of recycling materials.
 This creates a bigger problem because schools are a large landfill contributor.
 This is a problem that can be solved quickly through the help of teachers, staff, and parents!
 Step ideas to success: